Along with the privilege of meeting of Hector and his lovely wife Lisa,

 Along with this they started thinking about when Jacob had the vision of the Angels coming down and going up to heaven and they equated that to the community that are cigar smokers, where even though two people might never meet apart from a cigar, they become one and find themselves on even ground.
 The business man shares common ground with the garbage man.
 The CEO can chat with the biker.
 Lissa says it’s like bringing heaven down to earth.

 Some might thing that a lofty statement and the church crown would probably argue the point, but anyone who has shared the experience of an fine cigar and good company will tell you different.

 So they decided to start a line of infused cigars and set about developing a unique product.
 They first had to find a great “any time” cigar that they could infuse.

-Hector met a man from Miami who was having a hard time moving his personal line of cigars and he helped him make some contacts in the industry not thinking about the fact that he himself was looking for a cigar for his infused cigar line.
+Hector met a man at a trade show in Miami who was having a hard time moving his personal line of cigars and he helped him make some contacts in the industry, not thinking about the fact that he himself was looking for a cigar for his infused cigar line.

 Next Hector began working on the infusion process and this took quite a bit of experimentation.
 As I said they wanted to use items mentioned in the Bible that the priests used in their ceremonies and found that some were cost prohibitive or just didn’t work well in the infusion.
 Once they found what they believed would work, they had to work on the formula.
 Hector and his friend Seth laughed as they told me about some of their early attempts and how while they didn’t get buzzed, they found they definitely had a lack of ambition and just sat their not wanting to move.